doucetvictor/MediScan/README.md

 The `serverless-functions/` folder contains Python scripts, a `requirements.txt`, and a SQL schema (`cloud-sql-postgres-config-schema.sql`).
 How to run these depends on your target platform (Cloud Functions, Cloud Run, local testing).
 Common local steps:

+Documentation for Serverless functions / backend services have been provided in  the `serverless-functions` folder.

 ## Database

 The Postgres schema is provided as `serverless-functions/cloud-sql-postgres-config-schema.sql`.